Who this page is for

-This guide will walk you through each and every step, from starting with nothing but a credit card to finishing with your own website, blog, chat program, file storage solution, and an email/calendar/contacts server – a total package that has a non-Google alternative for nearly all of their services.
+This guide will walk you through each and every step, from starting with nothing but a credit card to finishing with your own website, blog, chat program, file storage solution, and an email/calendar/contacts server.
 Best of all, you can likely complete setup of all of these services in a few hours.

 What it means to really own your tech stack

 Before going through this process, remember that your entire chapter will be making this change with you.
-Before starting, ensure your chapter’s leadership is on board with using any software you plan to deploy, and have a plan to pay for expenses (~$50/month).
-Even if leadership and many of your members are on board, you should still comminute early and often to all the comrades in your chapter to ensure they are heard and their concerns are taken into consideration as this transition is made.
+Before starting, ensure your chapter’s leadership is on board with using any software you plan to deploy.
+Buy-in from leadership, and your membership body, is an essential first step and cannot be skipped!
+Also, ensure you have a plan to pay for expenses (~$50/month).
+Even when leadership and most of your members are on board with the plan to change your tools, you should still comminute early and often to all the comrades in your chapter to ensure they are heard and their concerns are taken into consideration as this transition is made.

 Remember: be democratic.
-Over-communication is less likely than under-communication, so communicate early, often, and in plain language.
+Over-communication is less likely than under-communication, so communicate early, often, and using plain language.